Pedestrian Injuries at Crosswalks

 If you wish to make an ICBC claim as a pedestrian, it is recommended that you ask an ICBC claims lawyer to help you.
 This will mean that you do not have to deal with ICBC directly and will guarantee that you get both the compensation and the benefits you rightfully deserve.

 If you have been injured as a pedestrian at a crosswalk, or your loved one has, contact the ICBC Lawyers at John Mickelson Law Corporation.
-Either fill in the free online enquiry form or call us on 604 684 0040.
+Either fill in the free online inquiry form or call us on 604 684 0040.

 Go back to Blog